stefanfritzse/Receptsamling/readme.txt

 ```

 Firestore must be running in **Native mode**.
 Cloud Storage buckets must allow
-the application service account to upload objects and, optionally, invoke
+the application service account to upload objects and expose images to end
-``make_public()`` if you want public images.
+users through signed URLs or IAM-based viewer access instead of calling
+``make_public()``.

 Local development
 -----------------